 It's located on the western side of Espigó del Bogatell, where you will find plenty of sports centers along with dinghy sailing courses and kayaking and windsurfing businesses.

-Nova Mar Bella is one of the more tranquil beaches in Spain, with lounge chairs, beach volleyball, and bike hire facilities to enjoy.
 Located just south of Parc del Maresme, it's easy to access, and there are plenty of volunteers that can assist those with limited mobility.

 Platja De Les Roques D'en Lluc is the perfect beach if you want a little isolation.
 All you'll find here is a small sandy stretch at the bottom of beautiful cliffs on the edge of Urbanitzacio Les Villes.
 It's outside of the city center, which makes for a great escape from the hustle and bustle.